 While RUC only procures capacity for the 24 hours of the next day, RUC's time horizon is configurable from 24 hours up to 168 hours, unlike the 24 hour time horizon in IFM.
 This longer time horizon allows RUC to consider capacity needs in beyond the first day, which enables RUC to procure capacity in a manner that may reduce unit cycling over the midnight hours.
 For example, if RUC needs additional capacity near the end of the trading day RUC may procure that capacity from a Long Start Unit if it foresees a need for that unit in the following day, and it would be more economic to keep the unit on-line than start it up the following day.
 In addition, the longer time horizon will allows the RUC process to consider the economic commitment of Extremely Long-Start Resources which have a startup time of greater than 18 hours and which generally cannot be considered in the normal IFM function.
-For these resources RUC may issue advisory start-up instructions for commitment to be feasible in a subsequent run.
+For these resources RUC may issue advisory start-up instructions for commitments which occur beyond the first 24 hours if the unit's start-up time would prevent the commitment to be feasible in a subsequent run.
 These advisory ELS commitment instructions are confirmed and made binding by the CAISO operators in the